Thacia

-Thacia was a Roman-Berber civitas in the province of Africa Proconsulare.
+Thacia was a Roman-Berber civitas in the province of Africa Proconsularis.

-The city is known as the site of a battle in 545AD.
+The city is known as the site of a battle in 545 AD.
 Forces led by the Berber King Antalas and the Byzantine general Stotzas fought against the troops of Solomon, the Prefect of Africa.
-The Berbers launched a general revolt and inflicted a severe defeat on the Byzantines in Thacia in 545.
+The Berbers launched a general revolt and inflicted a severe defeat on the Byzantines in Thacia in 545 AD.
 Antalas, Stotzas and Solomon were all killed in the battle.